trexinc/evil-programmers/trunk/Visualizer/readme.txt

 -----

-This plugin is used to "visualize" otherwise not so easily  noticed  things  in FAR's internal editor - things like right border, tabs,  end  of  line,  cross, etc.
+This plugin is used to "visualize" otherwise not so easily  noticed  things  in Far's internal editor - things like right border, tabs,  end  of  line,  cross, etc.
 To decide where the right border is this plugin uses another plugin called ESC.
 ESC is an excellent creation by Ivan Sintyurin <spinoza@mail.ru>.